BPMN: A Comprehensive Guide To The Business Process Model Diagram

 • Clear Labels: Use concise and meaningful labels for tasks, events, and gateways.

-• Avoid Ambiguity: Ensure that the flow of the process is clear and unambiguous.
+• Avoid Ambiguity: Ensure that the flow of the process is straightforward and unambiguous.

 • Collaboration: Involve relevant stakeholders when designing BPMN diagrams to capture accurate information.